wenlzhang/obsidian-todoist-context-bridge/README.md

 Both optimizations can be used together for optimal performance.

+#### Note ID-Based File Tracking
+The enhanced sync system uses robust file tracking to handle file moves gracefully:

+- **Primary identifier**: Uses note ID from frontmatter (configured via `uidField` setting)
+- **Secondary fallback**: File path serves as backup identifier
+- **Automatic migration**: Existing sync data is automatically upgraded to use note IDs
+- **Path correction**: When files are moved, paths are automatically updated in the sync journal
+- **Orphan cleanup**: Tasks for deleted files are automatically removed from the journal
+- **Seamless operation**: File moves and renames don't break task synchronization

+#### Notification Preferences
+Customize notification behavior to reduce distraction:

+- **Desktop preferences**: Choose "All notifications", "Errors only", or "No notifications"
+- **Mobile preferences**: Set separate preferences for mobile devices or use same as desktop
+- **Default setting**: "Errors only" to minimize notification noise while keeping important alerts
+- **Smart filtering**: Success notifications can be suppressed while keeping error notifications

 ### Requirements

 - Tasks must be linked between Obsidian and Todoist using the existing sync functionality